Lightning-Universe/Telegram-Messenger_component/README.md

 <div align="center">
 <img src="https://pl-bolts-doc-images.s3.us-east-2.amazonaws.com/lai.png" width="200px">

-A Lightning component to send a message on Slack
+A Lightning component to send a message on Telegram
 ______________________________________________________________________

 </div>

 # About
-This component lets you send a message on Slack from a Lightning app.
+This component lets you send a message on Telegram from a Lightning app.

 ----